Kanik Creek Quarry

 GPS Coordinates: N65° 57′ 44″, W161°16’17”.

-Any applications that exceed the estimated volume of material that is currently available will require drilling and blasting at the Buyer, Operator or User’s expense.
+Material in excess of the estimated volume of material that is currently available will require drilling and blasting at the Buyer, Operator or User’s expense.